devpsiarch/Lox-interpreter/README.md

 - [x] **Lexer (Scanner)** — Converts source code into tokens
 - [x] **Parser** — Converts tokens into an abstract syntax tree (AST)
 - [x] **Interpreter** — Evaluates arithmetic and logical

+## Problems to fix
+- [ ] reassignement bug.
+- [ ] runtime binding of functions when passed to other.

 ## 🧠 Motivation